Statistical topological data analysis using persistence landscapes: Topological summaries

-Consider a set of points $X = \{x_1, \ldots, x_n\}$ in the plane $M = \R^2$ as shown in the top left of Figure~\ref{fig:balls}.
+There are many ways of constructing a persistence module.
+One example starts with a set of points $X = \{x_1, \ldots, x_n\}$ in the plane $M = \R^2$ as shown in the top left of Figure~\ref{fig:balls}.
 To help understand this configuration, we ``thicken'' each point, by replacing each point, $x$, with $B_x(r) = \{y \in M \st d(x,y) \leq r\}$, a disk of fixed radius, $r$, centered at $x$.
-The resulting union, $X_r = \bigcup_{i=1}^n B_r(x_i)$ for various values of $r$ is shown in Figure 1.
-For each value of $r$, we can calculate $H(X_r)$, the homology of the resulting union of disks.
+The resulting union, $X_r = \bigcup_{i=1}^n B_r(x_i)$, is shown in Figure~\ref{fig:balls} for various values of $r$.
+For each $r$, we can calculate $H(X_r)$, the homology of the resulting union of disks.
 To be precise, $H(-)$ denotes $H_k(-,\mathbb{F})$, the singular homology functor in degree $k$ with coefficients in a field $\mathbb{F}$.
 So $H(X_r)$ is a vector space that is the quotient of the $k$-cycles modulo those that are boundaries.
 As $r$ increases, the union of disks grows, and the resulting inclusions induce maps between the corresponding homology groups.
 More precisely, if $r \leq s$, the inclusion $\iota_r^s: X_r \incl X_s$ induces a map $H(\iota_r^s): H(X_r) \to H(X_s)$.
 The images of these maps are the \emph{persistent homology} groups.
 The collection of vector spaces $H(X_r)$ and linear maps $H(\iota_r^s)$ is a persistence module.
 Note that this construction works for any set of points in $\R^n$ or more generally in a metric space.